 - Several other factors also influence a child’s general allergic inclination – ranging from environmental factors like building construction and dust levels, exposure to sunlight to family history, ethnicity, and geography.

-- Kids born in other months and season are in no way completely immune from all allergies.
+- Kids born in other months and season are in no way completely

 While published studies tend to highlight the connection between season and allergies, the sustained impact through adulthood is not really established.
 There are so many other factors in play that parents need not currently concern themselves too much.
 They are certainly not advised to plan pregnancy timing just to reduce allergies in their child.